learn-co-curriculum/python-intro-to-strings/README.md

      |      S.count(sub[, start[, end]]) -> int
      |
      |      Return the number of non-overlapping occurrences of substring sub in
      |      string S[start:end].
-Optional arguments start and end are
+Optional arguments start and end are interpreted
-     |      interpreted as in slice notation.
+     |      as in slice notation.
      |
+     |  decode(...)
+     |      S.decode([encoding[,errors]]) -> object
+     |
+     |      Decodes S using the codec registered for encoding. encoding defaults
+     |      to the default encoding. errors may be given to set a different error
+     |      handling scheme.
+Default is 'strict' meaning that encoding errors raise
+     |      a UnicodeDecodeError.
+Other possible values are 'ignore' and 'replace'
+     |      as well as any other name registered with codecs.register_error that is
+     |      able to handle UnicodeDecodeErrors.
+     |
      |  encode(...)
-     |      S.encode(encoding='utf-8', errors='strict') -> bytes
+     |      S.encode([encoding[,errors]]) -> object
      |
-     |      Encode S using the codec registered for encoding.
-Default encoding
+     |      Encodes S using the codec registered for encoding. encoding defaults
-     |      is 'utf-8'. errors may be given to set a different error
+     |      to the default encoding. errors may be given to set a different error
      |      handling scheme.
 Default is 'strict' meaning that encoding errors raise
      |      a UnicodeEncodeError.
 Other possible values are 'ignore', 'replace' and
      |      'xmlcharrefreplace' as well as any other name registered with
-     |      codecs.register_error that can handle UnicodeEncodeErrors.
+     |      codecs.register_error that is able to handle UnicodeEncodeErrors.
      |
      |  endswith(...)
      |      S.endswith(suffix[, start[, end]]) -> bool